K-Larsson/PetrolAPI/README.md

 # PetrolAPI
-TikTok API
+Social media app API

 # PetrolAPI - Terms of Service

-Thank you for using PetrolAPI, a TikTok Developer API app ("the App").
+Thank you for using PetrolAPI, a Developer API app ("the App").
 By accessing or using the App, you agree to comply with and be bound by these Terms of Service.
 If you do not agree with any part of these terms, you may not use the App.

 ## 1. Acceptance of Terms